RxSwiftCommunity/RxMultipeer/README.md

-# A testable abstraction over multipeer connectivity
+# A testable, Rx* wrapper around MultipeerConnectivity

 Using the adapter pattern, we can test multipeer code with heavy mocking.
 In effect, we are trying to isolate all the untestable bits of `MultipeerConnectivity` into one library.